Extensible Multi-Granularity Fusion Network and Transferable Curriculum Learning for Aspect-based Sentiment Analysis: Limitations

 \section{Limitations}

 Although our research has achieved commendable results, there are limitations worth acknowledging.
 These limitations underscore areas for future improvement and exploration.
 In this experiment, due to limited computational resources, we selected the top-$k$ nodes as Anchor nodes in multi-anchor triplet learning.
 However, when we attempted to set the value of $k$ to $\{\log_2{n}, \frac{n}{4}, \frac{n}{3}, \frac{n}{2}\}$ magnitude, we observed that the model training was excessively slow, and we had to adjust the magnitude of $k$ to a smaller scale for experimentation.
 Finally, due to constraints in computational power and time, we were unable to explore larger model architectures or conduct extensive hyperparameter tuning.
-We hope that future research can address these limitations to enhance the reliability and applicability of the method we propose.